andrew-healey/canvas-lms-vuln/README.md

 I found an XSS vulnerability in Instructure's Canvas LMS (used by >30 million students & teachers).
 It revolves around an outdated, insecure version of jQuery and a broken image handler.

+The vulnerability lets any malicious student take temporary control of their teacher's account (and thus change grades, steal answers, delete assignments, etc.).

 # Vulnerability

 ## Canvas